-- Type in Madrid
+- Search for Madrid

-Great, now you have your date set.
+Great.
 Here’s everything you need to have prepared before your appointment.
 I strooongly recommend you don’t wait until the last day to round things up.
 I did.
 It was a mistake.

 - Print then take it to a bank to pay the application fee.
 Save the document (the bank will print over the top of it, so you don’t get a physical receipt, just the original document.)
 IF the bank tells you that you need a NIE number in order to pay, it is NOT true.
 Just go to another bank.
 And probably another.
 And be prepared to wait.

 - I went to the bank called Bankia José Abascal 20 in the neighborhood Chamartin and finally got it taken care of.

 - If you’re not working (or, let’s say, working as a freelancer in another country like me, and you’re not ready to register as an “autonomo” which is freelancer in Spain), you’re essentially requesting your NIE as an unemployed person.
 In this case, you’ll need to bring “proof of sufficient” funds.
 The amount isn’t defined anywhere.
 But I did ask when I was there, and they let me know that you need at least 6,000 Euros.
 Your bank statements should be as recent as possible.
 I brought a statement two months old and had to pull up my mobile app to show them how much money I had in my bank account that day.